- Level 2

 Participants will also learn essential first aid needed in different settings.
 This training is suitable for healthcare workers, caregivers, teachers, and first aiders at work.
 It helps them learn how to handle severe allergic reactions in different situations.

-Upon successful completion, participants will get a Level 2 certificate in Anaphylaxis Awareness which is endorsed by Skills for Care and CPDUK.
 This training helps people be more aware of safety and gives them the skills to provide important care during dangerous allergic reactions.

 👉Related: Anaphylaxis e-learning Course.